ConradArq/MotesClient/README.md

 # MotesClient

-aApp for an Android Phone to manage a network of WaspMotes
+App for an Android Phone to manage a network of WaspMotes